Emptiness formation probability, Toeplitz determinants, and conformal field theory: The ferroelectric string as a boundary that breaks scale-invariance

 \subsection{Scaling of the EFP}

 Many exact results are available for the scaling of the EFP, both for the infinite and semi-infinite geometries.
 Generically we have

-so that the leading term is proportional to $\ell^2$, and the analysis of Sec.~\ref{sec:cbc} does not apply anymore.
+so that the leading term is proportional to $\ell^2$, in contradction with and the analysis of Sec.~\ref{sec:cbc} for Ising and minimal models.
 We explain the precise physical origin of this leading term in the next subsection.
 Intuitively the difference with Ising comes from the fact that the ferroelectric string injects a lot of particles (or up spins) in a system where the total number of particles is fixed (or that has zero total magnetization).
 We also want to provide numerical evidence for the universality of the subleading logarithms in \ref{sec:logterms}.
-To try and achieve both goals it is convenient to introduce another free fermionic spin chain
+To try and achieve both goals it is convenient to introduce another free fermionic spin chain with radius $R=1$:

-Just like the $XXZ$ chain has the same eigenvectors as the transfer matrix of the six-vertex model, $H$ has the same eigenvectors as the transfer matrix of the dimer model on the square lattice \cite{LiebTM,Ikhlef,Stephan09}.
+Just like the $XXZ$ chain has the same eigenvectors as the transfer matrix of the six-vertex model, $H_d$ has the same eigenvectors as the transfer matrix of the dimer model on the square lattice \cite{LiebTM,Ikhlef,Stephan09}.
 Hence we dub (\ref{eq:dimer_chain}) the ``dimer chain''.
+It is also possible to consider generalizations corresponding to the interacting dimer model\cite{Ikhlef}, which have a radius $R\neq 1$.
 In terms of dimers a $\uparrow$ spin (or a fermion) is either an even vertical link occupied by a dimer, or an empty odd vertical link.
 The ferroelectric string in the spin language corresponds here to an alternating sequence $|1010\ldots 10\rangle$ of links occupied ($1$) by a dimer, and empty links ($0$).
 The EFP of both periodic chains can easily be calculated as a determinant $\mathcal{P}=\det_{0\leq i,j\leq \ell-1} (m_{ij})$ using Wick's theorem \cite{EFP_XX}.
 The matrix elements are given by

 for the periodic XX chain at half-filling.
 In the limit $L\to \infty$ the corresponding symbol takes the form

 so that it vanishes on two whole intervals of $[0;2\pi]$.
 This is a big difference with the Ising case, as we cannot apply Fisher-Hartwig related results to this determinant.
 Here the enhanced scaling proportional to $\ell^2$ follows from Ref.~\cite{Widom_circular}.
 In the dimer chain the matrix elements are given by